 The Gladney Center for Adoption is a recognized leader in adoption services.
-For 125 years, we have been helping prospective adoptive parents fulfill their dreams of parenthood through adoption.
+For over 125 years, we have been helping prospective adoptive parents fulfill their dreams of parenthood through adoption.
 Our commitment to making this dream come true is demonstrated through our flexible, comprehensive client services.

 Each adoption, like each family, is unique.
 Our goal is to get to know you and understand your unique situation so that, together, we can customize your adoption experience to meet your needs.

 The Agency-Assisted program places Caucasian, Hispanic, Asian and Native American infants into the arms of loving families.
 This program serves families who wish to adopt an infant and women who have contacted Gladney to make an adoption plan.

 Gladney's Domestic Infant Program offers:

 - Flexibility in the adoption process.

 - Confidentiality, unless both parties agree to more openness throughout the process.

 Couples interested in adopting through Gladney’s Domestic Infant program must meet the following guidelines:

 - Married for a minimum of one year

 - Both prospective adoptive parents are between the ages of 24 and 45 years old